smanowar/final-project/README.md

 We therefore decided to reframe our question such that it can be analyzed using a classification model, reframing the question as:

   <p align="center">
   <i><b>"When a user posts a question, will they get an accepted answer within 24 hours?"</b></i>
 </p>

-To explore this we decided to use a Random Forest Classifer, an Easy Ensemble Classifer, and Logistig Regression and compared our results.
+To explore this we decided to use a Random Forest Classifer, an Easy Ensemble Classifer, and Logistic Regression and compared our results.

 The notebook used for this analysis can be found in the path: *machine_learning_code/ML_RandomForest-EE-LogReg.ipynb*